hyperifyio/goagent/README.md

 - Why use it: deterministic, portable, and safe by default.
 Works with hosted providers and with local endpoints like `http://localhost:1234/v1`.
 - Who it’s for: engineers who want a minimal agent runner with clear guarantees and zero vendor lock‑in.
+- What makes it different: strict "argv‑only" tool execution, explicit allowlists, and a pragmatic default LLM policy for predictable behavior across providers.

 ## Table of contents
 - [Why goagent?](#why-goagent)